Campus Safety Tips

 Your safety depends mostly upon your own attitude and actions.
 Use common sense and do not place yourself in a location or situation where you may become a victim of crime.
 Remember that we are in an urban environment where almost anything can happen.

-Campus Police officers are available 24 hours a day, sevens days a week.
-Feel free to use the call boxes that are located next to the police kiosk and in parking lot N1; the situation does not have to be an emergency.
-If anyone asks you for money, refer them to us; we have a list of local charities that we can give them.
+Campus Police officers are available 24 hours a day, seven days a week.
+Feel free to call at any time and the situation does not have to be an emergency.
+If anyone asks you for money or assistance, refer them to us; we have a list of local charities that we can give them.

 - Avoid certain activities at night